StarCoder369/AI_Study_Tools/AI_Study_Tools/README.md

 Install it like any normal app, then **launch Ollama** — it must be running in the background.

-Open a terminal (Command Prompt, Terminal, or PyCharm's terminal) and run:
+Open a terminal (Command Prompt or Terminal) and run:

 ```bash
 ollama run phi-2